I've got some good news, hydroponic nutrients do not go bad, but they do lose their effectiveness over time, even when stored properly.

 If your water is over 200 ppm (parts per million) of total dissolved solids, such as calcium and magnesium, it may be advisable to dilute with distilled water.

 While these elements are good for the plant in small amounts, they can become toxic nutrient levels at higher concentrations causing plant death.
-This applies especially to a hydroponic system that use water with a high mineral content, such as well or spring water.
+This applies especially to a hydroponic systems that use water with a high mineral content, such as well or spring water.

 3) Use clean containers when mixing up your solution